Psychology Schools in Maine

 Choosing an undergraduate or graduate psychology program, especially with the many options available, can present a challenge.
 The following guide to psychology schools in Maine provides you with essential information on the programs available in the state.
 Maine’s colleges and universities offer general psychology degrees with specializations in such areas as cognitive psychology, biological psychology, and social psychology.
 There are also many online universities that offer students convenience and flexibility of earning an online psychology undergraduate or graduate degree.

-- There are 13 colleges and universities with psychology degree programs in Maine.
+- There are 14 not-for-profit colleges and universities with psychology degree programs in Maine.1

-- 3 schools provide a master’s or advanced degree in psychology.1
+- 6 schools offer a master’s or advanced degree in psychology.1

 Continue reading below to learn more about the graduate and undergraduate psychology programs offered at Maine’s leading universities.